Rohit Khurana

 Rohit Khurana is an Indian television actor known for his work as Vansh Singh Bundela/Rocky in Uttaran and Shani in Karmaphal Daata Shani.

 Personal life

 Khurana is married to his school friend Neha.
 They had a son and daughter.

 Career

 Modelling, acting debut and breakthrough (2001–13)

 Khurana started his career as a model in Delhi.
 In TV, he had a small role in the serial Choti Maa: Ek Anokha Bandhan in 2001.
-In 2008 he obtained a lead role as Abhiram in the Telugu film Sangamam.
-However it failed to perform well commercially because of a lack of producers.
+In 2008, he obtained a lead role as Abhiram in the Telugu film Sangamam.
+However, it failed to perform well commercially because of a lack of commercial elements.